software-development-v/mario-pygame/CONTRIBUTING.md

   [commit convention](docs/commit-convention.md).
 - Make sure your code is well-documented.

+## Pull Request Process

+When you are ready to submit your changes, follow these steps:

+- You need to commit your changes using the `git commit` command - without a message the husky hooks will be in-charge of that.
+- You need to create a new branch with a semantic prefix (e.g., `feature/`, `fix/`, `docs/`) and a descriptive name.
+- Push your changes to the branch and open a pull request on GitHub.
+- Wait for the maintainers to review your pull request.

+## Pull Request Review Guidelines

+All pull requests will be evaluated based on the following criteria:

+1. **Semantic Commits:**

+   - Ensure that commit messages follow semantic commit conventions as agreed upon by the team.

+2. **Code Conventions:**

+   - Adhere to all code conventions enforced by Pyright.
+   - Follow additional coding rules and standards discussed and agreed upon by the team.

+3. **Test Execution:**

+   - Run all tests and ensure they pass successfully.
+   - Use Pytest for running tests.

+4. **CI Model and Pipelines:**

+   - The pull request must pass all stages of the Continuous Integration (CI) model and associated pipelines.
+   - This includes using GitHub Actions for branch name enforcement (`deepakputhraya/action-branch-name@master`), semantic pull request checks (`amannn/action-semantic-pull-request@v5`), and commit message checking (`gsactions/commit-message-checker@v2`).

+5. **Task or Feature Completion:**
+   - The pull request should successfully complete the task or feature it is intended to address.

+By adhering to these guidelines, we ensure that our codebase remains clean, maintainable, and aligned with our project goals and standards.

 ## License

 By contributing to Mario built with Pygame, you agree that your contributions